MatthiasNickles/diff-SAT/README.md

 The part above "pats" is in aspif syntax and typically generated automatically from an Answer Set (AnsProlog) program using a preprocessing/grounding tool - see further below for details.

-Costs can in principle be arbitrary differentiable functions, e.g., you could rephrase the above as follows (call delSAT with --solverarg "partDerivComplete" "true" and without -mse.
-This activates a more general but somewhat less efficient approach):
+Costs can in principle be arbitrary differentiable functions, e.g., you could rephrase the above as follows.
+Then, call delSAT with --solverarg "partDerivComplete" "true" and without -mse.
+This activates a more general but somewhat less efficient differentiation approach:

         asp 1 0 0
         1 0 1 1 0 0